marjoleinF/curtail/README.md

 head(itemscores)
 ```

-First, we will apply deterministic curtailment on all observations, using a cut-off value of 17:
+First, we will apply deterministic curtailment on a subset of 500 observations, using a cut-off value of 17:

 ``` r
 tmp1 <- Curtail(itemscores[501:1000, ], Xstar = 17)